Cloth dryers are equipment at homes, hotels, and institutions – we use them to dry clothes after washing.

 - Silk 110 – 120 C

 4. Vacuum – Next, vacuum your bed bug-infested clothes.
-However, attach a crevice tool on your vacuum machine to suck or capture the visible bed bugs and their eggs on the fabric, or in crevices and cracks.
-This prevents crawling of bed bugs from finding their ways into the compartment of the washing machine or dryer before it is turned on.
+However, attach a crevice tool on your vacuum machine to suck or capture the visible bed bugs and their eggs on the fabric or in crevices and cracks.
+This prevents crawling of bed bugs from finding their ways into the washing machine’s compartment or dryer before it is turned on.

-5. Loading – Feed one type of fabric directly into the dryer at a time- this is done in case you do not need to wash your clothes first.
+5. Loading – Feed one type of fabric directly into the dryer at a time- this is done if you do not need to wash your clothes first.
 NB: Consider fabrics’ drying temperature guide.

 6. Dryer Operation

-- Set the temperature of the dryer at medium i.e. 100 Fahrenheit- this is necessary to ensure gradual heating of bed bug-infested clothes.
+- Set the dryer’s temperature at medium, i.e., 100 Fahrenheit- this is necessary to ensure gradual heating of bed bug-infested clothes.

-- Turn on the dryer and allow it to run for the first 10 minutes at the set temperature.
+- Please turn on the dryer and allow it to run for the first 10 minutes at the set temperature.

 - Change the temperature to optimal (any temperature between 120 to 135 Fahrenheit) and leave it to run for another 20 minutes.

-- Switch off the dryer and allow it to cool for about 10 minutes.
+- Please switch off the dryer and allow it to cool for about 10 minutes.